Skip to content

 Here are a couple other examples specific to the wedding industry of how to credit photos on Instagram.
 If you aren’t in the wedding industry, you may still run into similar scenarios when working with different vendors, partners, or content creators.

-Example #1: You’re a photographer who is posting a picture of a bride getting ready for her wedding—she has her hair and makeup done and is wearing a cute robe from Etsy, holding a glass of champagne.
+Example #1: You’re a professional photographer who is posting a picture of a bride getting ready for her wedding—she has her hair and makeup done and is wearing a cute robe from Etsy, holding a glass of champagne.
 The ideal photo credit would be to tag: the bride, the hair person, the makeup person, and the robe seller from Etsy.
 Now, you might be thinking, “That’s too much work.”
 While this might be true, it took a community to make that photograph beautiful, and that’s why those other professionals deserve proper attribution.

 Example #2: You’re a florist who is posting a beautiful, tight shot of a bridesmaid in a beautiful turquoise dress, holding the bouquet you made.
 An ideal photo credit would be to tag: the photographer, the wedding planner, and the dress she is wearing—and maybe even tag the bride and the bridesmaid.